equinix/equinix-sdk-go/services/networkedgev1/docs/SetupApi.md

 	core := int32(56) // int32 | The desired number of cores.
 	authorization := "authorization_example" // string | The OAuth Bearer token.
-Please add the prefix 'Bearer ' before the token. mode := "mode_example" // string | License mode, either Subscription or BYOL. (optional) licenseCategory := "licenseCategory_example" // string | Relevant for Fortinet devices.
-Choose \"flex\" if you want to enter a token and \"classic\" if you want to upload a license file. (optional) cluster := true // bool | Whether you want a cluster device. (optional) sdwan := true // bool | Whether you want an SD-WAN device. (optional) connectivity := "connectivity_example" // string | Type of connectivity you want.
+Please add the prefix 'Bearer ' before the token. mode := "mode_example" // string | License mode, either Subscription or BYOL. (optional) cluster := true // bool | Whether you want a cluster device. (optional) sdwan := true // bool | Whether you want an SD-WAN device. (optional) connectivity := "connectivity_example" // string | Type of connectivity you want.
 INTERNET-ACCESS, PRIVATE, or INTERNET-ACCESS-WITH-PRVT-MGMT.
 PRIVATE devices do not have ACLs or bandwidth. (optional)